 Now that you know how you can claim significant deductions for artwork in the workplace, the challenge is to decide what you want to buy.
 Art preferences are obviously very subjective, but it’s also good to consider where you will put the artwork and what its purpose will be.

 Art can be such a wonderful representation of your organisation’s vision and purpose.
 It’s also a great opportunity to create a connection with both your employees and your clients or customers.
-You may wish to feature a local artist, or up and coming artists from a reputable gallery such as one of these ten contemporary artists.
+You may wish to feature a local artist, or up-and-coming artists from a reputable gallery such as one of these contemporary artists.

-Would you want an abstract piece to stimulate discussion?
-Is your artwork going to relax anxious patients in a waiting room?
-Or inspire colleagues in a boardroom?
+Would you want an abstract painting to stimulate discussion?
+Or perhaps a minimalist artwork to relax anxious patients in a waiting room?
+Or inspire colleagues in a boardroom with a modern work?
 With employees now often working in a hybrid model, can your artwork bring a bit of home to people in the office?
 Or provide uplifting imagery to inspire higher achievement?
 There is so much to consider.

 Browse tax deductible artwork from M Contemporary